tango-controls/tango-kernel-followup/2020/2020-12-10/Minutes.md

 - Webinar on cppTango events, presented by Emmanuel Taurel will take place on Wednesday 20th January @ 10:00 CET

 Sergi talked to Tiago about the PyTango webinar (probably in February 2021).
-If there are some specific topic you would like Tiago to talk about during the next PyTango Kernel Webinar, please contact Tiago or Sergi.
+If there are some specific topics you would like Tiago to talk about during the next PyTango Kernel Webinar, please contact Tiago or Sergi.

 ## AOB

 ### Next teleconf meeting

-Tango kernel teleconf meetings take place on the 2nd and 4th Thursday of each month, at 15:00 CET or CEST (Paris time).
+Tango Kernel Teleconf Meetings take place on the 2nd and 4th Thursday of each month, at 15:00 CET or CEST (Paris time).

 Exceptionally, the next Tango kernel Teleconf meeting will **not** take place in 2 weeks.
 So the next Tango Kernel Teleconf Meeting will take place on Thursday 14th January 2020 at 15:00 **CET**.